Marshall Rosen

-Marshall Frederick Rosen (born 17 September 1948 in Paddington, Sydney, New South Wales, Australia), is a former cricket player for New South Wales, and a member of the NSW Cricket Association Board.
+Marshall Frederick Rosen (born 17 September 1948) is a former cricket player for New South Wales, and a member of the NSW Cricket Association Board.

 Cricket career

-Rosen represented New South Wales between 1971 and 1975 as an opening batsman.
-He was a representative in Sheffield Shield Cricket, the highest form of Australian national competition.
+Rosen represented New South Wales in the Sheffield Shield between 1971 and 1975 as an opening batsman.
+His highest first-class score was 97, when New South Wales beat Western Australia in December 1973.

 In 2007 Rosen, who is Jewish, was inducted into the Maccabi NSW Hall of Fame.

 Rosen was elected a State Selector in 2002, and was elected as a Director of the NSW Cricket Association Board in 2005.

 Personal life

 Rosen graduated from the University of NSW in 1973.
 He is a Managing Director of his own construction business, Riboni Group of Companies.